hayleigh-dot-dev/gleam-eval/README.md

 all manner of computations that can be expressed in a purely functional way: we can update the context, throw an error, return a value, or some combination!

+> ❗️ This package is written in _pure Gleam_ so you can use it whether you're targetting Erlang _or_ JavaScript.

 ---

 ## Quick start